rognarvaez/rognarvaez/README.md

 - 👋 Hi, I’m @rognarvaez
-- 👀 I’m interested in lean more about web
+- 👀 I’m interested in learn more about web
-- 🌱 I’m currently learning english and system engineering
+- 🌱 I’m starting currently learn english and system engineering
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on code
 - 📫 How to reach me rognarvaezx@gmail.com

 <!---